DCC-EX/dcc-ex.github.io/docs/reference/hardware/wire-gauge.md

 your system to have a separate bus for accessories.

 **1. Efficiency** - The Command station already has a lot to do if you are running a lot of locos.
-While you could run 10, 20\... even 50 trains or more, each train can get only so many commands per second.
+While you could run 10, 20\. trains or more, each train can get only so many commands per second.
 If you are running in a club situation and if you add a lot of accessories, you could find a short delay before a train responds to something like